 Iron and zinc

 And what about zinc?
 Zinc plays a vital role in supporting your baby’s immune system and overall development.
 It helps heal wounds and enhance their sense of smell and taste.
-Beef and pork are both sources of zinc.
+Pork is a source of zinc.
 Because our bodies don’t store zinc, it’s good to eat plenty of foods that have it.

 Zinc is especially crucial for babies who are exclusively breast-fed.
 After six months, the amount of zinc in breast milk goes down.
 So, they need to make up for that loss of zinc through what they eat.